Full-time: One year

 Part-time: Two years

-This course commences in February and October.
+This course commences in September and January of each year.

 Qualifications and management experience will be considered on an individual basis.